 To display this claim, the animal or fish must not have any hormone implants (only applies to beef) nor receive any beta agonists from birth to harvest.
 Beta-agonists* can be administered through swine, beef cattle and turkey feeds by way of Ractopamine® based products under the trade names Paylean®, Optiflexx®, Engain® and Actogain®.

-*Beta-agonists are a class of non-hormonal compounds fed to cattle, their mode of action is to bind to receptors on fat cells in the animals’ body and redirect and reduce the metabolism of fat.
+*Beta-agonists are a class of non-hormonal compounds, their mode of action is to bind to receptors on fat cells in the animals’ body and redirect and reduce the metabolism of fat.
 Consequently, less fat is produced and less fat is stored in the carcass.
-At the same time, the compounds bind to receptors on muscle cells and redirect and increase the size of muscle fibers.
+At the same time the compounds bind to receptors on muscle cells and redirect and increase the size of muscle fibers.
 Muscle fiber size replaces some of the weight normally found from fat and the total carcass contains a higher percentage lean muscle.
 These actions reduce the energy supplied by the feed to produce weight gain.
 With more weight produced by the same level of feed intake feed efficiency is increased.

 (Source: Penn State Extension)